 Registered Mail

-Like certified mail, registered mail provides proof of mailing and delivery, but it offers additional security features.
+It provides proof of mailing and delivery, but it offers additional security features.
 The item is assigned a unique tracking number that is used to track the item’s progress at every stage of its journey, from the point of mailing to delivery.
-The sender is provided with a receipt that shows the date and time of mailing, the destination address, and the tracking number.

 Once the item is delivered, the recipient must sign for it, and the USPS provides the sender with a delivery confirmation showing who signed for the item and the date and time of delivery.
-Additionally, registered mail offers insurance coverage for lost, damaged, or stolen items, up to a certain amount.

-Registered mail offers most of the benefits that certified does.
+It offers most of the benefits that certified does.
 With this service, you receive a sender’s receipt and a signature from the receiver.
 Return receipt service is also available.

 But this option is more expensive.
 And it works best for expensive gifts or items that don’t have a sensitive delivery time.
-So let’s take a look at how it differs from certified mail.

 Transport Security